 You undoubtedly have several filters throughout your home that help with various things, such as air quality.
 You need to ensure that they are clean and in perfect condition for winter, which probably means you will have to swap them out.

 Start with your furnace filters.
-Most brands require you to change them at least twice a year, which means that spring and autumn are the perfect times to change them out.
-However, some brands require more, so make sure you properly check so you know how often you should change the filters for maximum efficiency.
+Most brands require you to change them at least twice a year, meaning spring and autumn are the perfect times to change them out.
+However, some brands require more, so ensure you properly check to know how often you should change the filters for maximum efficiency.

 Next, you need to focus on your HVAC units.
 After a summer of working hard, the filters probably need to be switched out.
 Please take this as an opportunity to perform some basic maintenance on the HVAC units, too, to ensure that they are in peak condition and able to help keep you warm as it gets colder.